keptn/lifecycle-toolkit/README.md

 ### Keptn Evaluation Provider
-A `KeptnEvaluationProvider` is a CRD used to define evaluation provider, which will provide data for the pre- and post-analysis phases of a deployment or application.
+A `KeptnEvaluationProvider` is a CRD used to define evaluation provider, which will provide data for the pre- and post-analysis phases of a workload or application.

 A Keptn evaluation provider looks like the following: